ninovanhooff/ml-assignment/README.md

 # Bot or Not

-I chose to work on option 1: improving the model
+I chose to work on option 1: improving the model.

 ## Repo structure
 - label_generation: Contains files used to create `labeled_web_crawlers_augmented.csv`